ERCPP/Trail-to-Eagle-4080/API-README.md

 # API Documentation

-## Overview

-This API supports user authentication, session management, and data access for a Scout management platform.
-The system leverages JWT-based authentication, provides protected endpoints for various data entities, and performs background scraping of external data sources.
-All sensitive endpoints require a valid JWT token.
+This document provides detailed technical documentation for each endpoint in the API, including input parameters, authentication requirements, and returned values.

 ---

 ## Authentication

-### POST `/login`
+### `POST /login`

-**Description:** Authenticates user and returns JWT access and refresh tokens.
-Stores or validates device information.
+**Description**: Authenticates a user and returns JWT access and refresh tokens.

-**Request Body:**
+**Request Body**:

 ```json
 {